 Rhytisma is an ascomycete fungus.
 As is common for a number of fungi, Rhytisma was described with both a sexual form (placed in the Ascomycota) and an asexual form (placed in the Fungi Imperfecti) but it is now recognized that there is one entity that sometimes reproduces sexually and sometimes does not.
 (Placing fungi into phyla used to require the observation of sexual stages; and fungi lacking sexual stages were placed in the ‘Fungi Imperfecti’).
 With modern molecular techniques fungi can be placed into groups without observation of the sexual stages.

 Tar spot fungus consist of septate hyphae (i.e. filaments with cross walls) that spread through part but not all of the leaf that they have penetrated, typically spreading 1-3 cm.
-If sexual reproduction is to occur hyphae from two different mating strains need to find each other and some of their hyphae fuse (plasmogamy) to form a dikaryon cell that grows to produce dikaryon hyphae where each cell has two haploid nuclei.
+If sexual reproduction is to occur hyphae from two different mating strains need to find each other (i.e. both are present in the same leaf) and some of their hyphae fuse (plasmogamy) to form a dikaryon cell that grows to produce dikaryon hyphae where each cell has two haploid nuclei.
 In late summer both the haploid hyphae (i.e. those of each mating type) and the dikaryon hyphae intertwine to form a stroma, a thick mass of hyphae.
 Within the stroma are produced small, cup shaped ‘apothecia’.
 Within these structures the tips of some of the dikaryon cells produce the the characteristic asci–elongate cells where karyogamy occurs to make the cell temporarily diploid.
 This is the only diploid cell produced by tar spot fungus or any ascomycete.
 The diploid nucleus undergoes meiosis followed by mitosis to produce a cell with eight haploid nuclei, each of which develops a cell wall to form ascospores.
 The ascospores of tar spot fungus are quite narrow and pointy.

 Sex and reproduction